 Seeds

 Some plants like marigolds reproduce by dropping seeds.
-As each flower fades and dies Marigoldsoff it leads a pod of seeds hidden amidst their foliage.
+As each flower fades and dies off it leads a pod of seeds hidden amidst their foliage.
 Throughout the year by pinching off these pods, a gardener can easily ensure an abundance of new flowers.
 This is called dead-heading.

 My personal practice is to wait and watch until I see which plants I like the best and then as the pods start appearing, I pinch them off, open them and let the seeds dry thoroughly.
 I save them in an old cottage cheese container or baggie.
 In the spring I scatter them freely wherever I’d like new plants to grow.
 I personally prize the seeds this time of year because they have had a full season to develop to their fullest potential.
-Marigold Seed

 Here you see what a mature marigold seed pod looks like.
 Inside are easily 30-50 seeds.
 I picked it the same day I photographed the marigolds above it.